alvinjz2/qr-stripe-ruby/README.md

 # How it works
 This application uses the Stripe API to generate payment links.
 In order to generate a link though, you have to create a product first, then create a price for that product, and then finally create a payment link.
 See [this](https://stripe.com/docs/payment-links/api) for more info.
 When the application is run, the user is prompted to enter basic information to create a product and price.
 These include a product name, the currency, as well as the cost amount.
-The necessary steps from product info to QR Code are handled by the application-- the user doesn't need to worry about this.
+The necessary steps to go from product info to QR Code are handled by the application-- the user doesn't need to worry about this.

 # Usage
 1. Clone the repo